LastContinue/slack_professor/README.md

 Using this token, you can create a bot simply by

-    iex(1)> SlackProfessor.Bot.start_link("your_api_token")
+    iex(1)> SlackProfessor.start_bot("your_api_token")
     Connected as "<BotName>"

 That's it!
 Your bot should now show up in Slack, and you can invite it to channels, etc.

 You can even make multiple bots!
-This is a good idea if you have multiple Slack orgs because the bots will share the same connection pool and ETS cache (assuming they are ran in the same process/program)!
+This is a good idea if you have multiple Slack orgs because the bots will share the same connection pool and ETS cache (assuming they are ran in the same instance)!

 #### Side Notes:
-You'll notice that this application doesn't actually _create_ the bots, it only contains the overhead (supervisors, ETS, gen_servers, etc) to support bots.
+You'll notice that this application doesn't actually _create_ the bots, it only contains the overhead (supervisors, ETS, etc) to support bots.
 You'll need to create another application to actually create them (or a long running IEX)

 I played around with a few different ways to attempt to combine setting up all of the code